OVI Breath Tests in Cincinnati Ohio

 The breath test result showing an breath alcohol concentration (BAC) over the legal limit can also be used for the Administrative License Suspension (ALS) that occurs shortly after your arrest.

-Whether this is your first offense for drunk driving, or a second or subsequent offense, call us at (513) 399-6289 for a free consultation to discuss your case.
-We welcome your cases to discuss the case.
+Whether this is your first offense for drunk driving, or a second or subsequent offense, Call us for a free consultation to discuss your case.

 Attorneys for OVI Breath Test Cases in Cincinnati, Ohio

 Under Ohio law, it is illegal to operate a motor vehicle with a prohibited amount of alcohol in your breath.
 In Ohio, the legal limit is set at .08 and enhanced penalties apply to any reading over .17.
 The illegality of your alcohol concentration does not depend on whether the alcohol in your system is actually causing impairment of your normal faculties or ability to drive safely.